InftyAI/Manta/README.md

 ## Features Overview

+- **Model Hub Support**: Models could be downloaded directly from model hubs (Huggingface etc.) or object storages, no other efforts.
-- **Model Preheat**: Models could be preloaded to clusters, to specified nodes to accelerate the model serving.
+- **Model Preheat**: Models could be preloaded to clusters, or specified nodes to accelerate the model serving.
-- **Model Cache**: Models will be cached after downloading for faster model loading.
+- **Model Cache**: Models will be cached as chunks after downloading for faster model loading.
-- **Model Lifecycle Management**: Manage the model lifecycle automatically with different policies, like `Retain` or `Delete`.
+- **Model Lifecycle Management**: Model lifecycle is managed automatically with different strategies, like `Retain` or `Delete`.
 - **Plugin Framework**: _Filter_ and _Score_ plugins could be extended to pick up the best candidates.
 - **Memory Management(WIP)**: Manage the reserved memories for caching, together with LRU algorithm for GC.

+## You Should Know Before

+- Manta is not an all-in-one solution for model management, instead, it offers a lightweight solution to utilize the idle bandwidth and cost-effective disk, helping you save money.
+- It requires no additional components like databases or storage systems, simplifying setup and reducing effort.
+- All the models will be stored under the host path of `/mnt/models/`
+- After all, it's just a **cache system**.

 ## Quick Start